Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Introduction

 Some novel techniques to reach a noise level lower than the SQL such as photon counting, quantum squeezing or the state-swapping interaction~\cite{photonCounting,squeezing,stateSwapping} are beyond the scope of this paper.

-The system noise $T_{\rm sys}$ calibration of a haloscope can be done by the Y-factor measurement with a variable temperature stage (VTS), which shares the same receiver chain with the cavity after a cryo switch (see Fig.~\ref{fig:rf_layout})~\cite{jpaY-factor2021}.
+The system noise $T_{\rm sys}$ calibration of a haloscope can be done by the Y-factor measurement with a variable temperature stage (VTS), which shares the same receiver chain with the cavity after a cryo-switch (see Fig.~\ref{fig:rf_layout})~\cite{jpaY-factor2021}.
 The relationship between output power and a VTS~\cite{ParametricAmpCalibration} created by a resistor-heated noise source is used to infer the system noise temperature.
 However, the gain and noise contribution of the quantum amplifiers are sensitive to environmental factors including temperature, mechanical vibration and detune frequency.
-Plus, the Y-factor measurement often takes a couple hours of down-time due to the temperature increase caused by flipping the cryo-switch, which the system needs to recover from prior to beginning the calibration.
+Plus, the Y-factor measurement often takes a couple hours of downtime due to the time it takes for the VTS to reach an equilibrium temperature while heating and cooling.
 Additionally, due to the narrowband response of some quantum amplifiers (such as the Josephson Parametric Amplifier (JPA) that is used by ADMX), the calibration can be done at only one frequency at a time.
 Therefore, it's challenging to use the direct Y-factor measurement of the system with active quantum amplifiers to provide a timely update of $T_{\rm sys}$ for haloscopes.

-The signal-to-noise-ratio improvement~(SNRI) method (see details in Sec.~\ref{sec:admxModel}) is able to monitor $T_{\rm sys}$ $in$-$situ$ in combination with the Y-factor measurement results from when the quantum amplifier is inactive, $T_{\rm sys,off}$~\cite{run1bdetail}.
+The signal-to-noise-ratio improvement~(SNRI) method (see details in Sec.~\ref{sec:admxModel}) is able to monitor $T_{\rm sys}$ \textit{in-situ} in combination with the Y-factor measurement results from when the quantum amplifier is inactive, $T_{\rm sys,off}$~\cite{run1bdetail}.
 The noise contributed by the receiver chain after the quantum amplifier is more stable with the regular running condition changes including mechanical vibrations from the cryo-liquid fills and temperature oscillations in the insert space cooled to milliKelvin temperatures.
-Aside from $T_{\rm sys,off}$ which requires a full Y-Factor calibration, the related quantities in SNRI can be measured within a minute for every data taking cycle, reflecting the difference between $T_{\rm sys}$ and $T_{\rm sys,off}$ by measuring the absolute output power differences and the quantum amplifier gain.
+Aside from $T_{\rm sys,off}$ which requires a full Y-factor calibration, the related quantities in SNRI can be measured within a minute for every data taking cycle, reflecting the difference between $T_{\rm sys}$ and $T_{\rm sys,off}$ by measuring the absolute output power differences and the quantum amplifier gain.